sigmaith/sigmaith/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Project using Java & Spring
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java & Spring, English
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Chatting System, Distributed MSA
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Kafka, Distributed MSA, OOP, DDD
-- 💬 Ask me about ...
+- 💬 Ask me about My Projects
-- 📫 How to reach me: ...
+- 📫 How to reach me: drsoombre@naver.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: ...